jkadamczyk/jkadamczyk/README.md

 - ⚡ Fun fact: ...
 -->

-### Hello! 👋
+### Hi 👋

-My name is Jakub Adamczyk.
-People often call me Kuba, which is short for Jakub in Poland.
+My name is Jakub Adamczyk, but you can call me Kuba (pronounced /koobah/).

-Software Engineering is my passion and profession at the same time.

-My main area of expertise is React Native and mobile app development in general.
+I'm a software engineer based in Europe.
+My main area of expertise is making mobile apps.
+My technology of choice is usually React Native, but I also work with Native iOS technologies like SwiftUI, UIKit and AppKit.

-Apart from engineering, I like sports, music, cooking, and traveling.
+When I'm not in front of the computer, you can find me at the gym, running in the park, hiking on a trail, cooking in the kitchen, walking my dog or chillin' on a sofa playing games